cerebis/sim3C/README.md

 **1. chromosome:** (string)

-Each chromosome name must match a sequence id within the reference FASTA file, therefore all constraints on FASTA id fields are imposed on this column.
-For long IDs, such as those in Refseq, no attempt to parse the namespaces is attempted in Sim3C and so the entire ID must be included.
+Each chromosome name must match a sequence ID within the reference FASTA file, so this column is subject to all constraints on FASTA ID fields.
+For long IDs, such as those in Refseq, no attempt is made to parse the namespaces in Sim3C, so the entire ID must be included.

 I.E. For the following reference FASTA fragment:
 ```